Modified Hamiltonian Monte Carlo for Bayesian inference: Introduction

-The GSHMC method has never been investigated for solving statistical inference problems although its applicability has been recognized \citep{Akhmatskaya:2012}.
+The efficiency of GSHMC method in solving statistical inference problems has never been investigated although its applicability has been recognized \cite{Akhmatskaya:2012}.

 In this paper, we present the Mix \& Match Hamiltonian Monte Carlo (MMHMC) method which is based on the GSHMC method but modified, enriched with the new features and adapted specially to computational statistics.
-We implemented MMHMC in our software package \textsf{HaiCS} (details in Section \ref{Sec:Experiments}), which offers implementation of several other HMC based samplers as well as a range of popular statistical models.
+The modifications of GSHMC that led to the MMHMC method include: